stanfordpython/python-labs/lab5-oop.md

 # Lab 5: Object-Oriented Python

-*Note: there may be some typos in this lab, so periodically refresh GitHub to make sure you're always working on the latest version*

 ## Overview

-After Monday's lecture on mostly rules, definitions, and semantics, we'll be playing around with actual classes today, writing a lot of code and building several classes to solve a variety of problems.
+After Tuesday's lecture, which mostly covered rules, definitions, and semantics, we'll be playing around with actual classes today, writing a fair chunk of code and building several classes to solve a variety of problems.

 ## Stanford Prereqs